Quick answer

 - Posting every day with nothing useful to say.

 Social media should support trust and referrals.
 It is not usually the main lead engine.
 For higher-intent demand, pair it with Google Business Profile, contractor SEO, and a website that can actually convert.
+If posts are getting clicks but no calls, run the contractor website readiness score before publishing more content.

 Scoring methodology